-Crap, it’s that cheesy romcom cliché from Christmas 2008.
+Crap, it’s that cheesy rom-com cliché from Christmas 2008.
 My Jai has fallen for an Aditi.
-And I’m mulling about whether we should have that “talk” when we Zoom tonight.
+And I’m mulling about whether we should have that “talk” when we get on a Zoom call tonight.

-If I have to be both realistic and happy, I’m hoping that they’ll smile, appreciate me for sharing my feelings, and promise to help me get over it eventually.
+If I must be both realistic and happy, I’m hoping they’ll smile, appreciate me for sharing my feelings, and promise to help me get over it eventually.
 Such mature discussion.
 Much wow.

 I have spent so much time in their company doing jackshit.
-This one day we camped in our university’s library.
+One day we camped in our university’s library.
 On our own laptops doing our own assignments.
-When the guards told us it was time to leave, we walked out talking about how well-spent the day was and we should definitely do it again.
+When the guards told us it was time to leave, we walked out talking about how well-spent the day was and that we should definitely do it again.

 But floating in between all that noise are many blank pages that weigh just as much.
 Silences I never felt obligated to fill.
 Sometimes, we just lie around and chill.

 Which tells me that this new kind of love I’m discovering … this love isn’t all shiny and glamorous.
 After all that excitement fades away, there’s a cozy blanket of silence that takes over.
 You don’t have to go on extravagant holidays to relax.
 You don’t have to buy each other costly gifts to feel special.
 You don’t have to upload Stories of everything you do together.
 There’s nothing to prove to the world, nothing to show off.

 Love is breathing.
 It’s in simple gestures.
 They’re both noticed and reciprocated.
 The person’s company is more than enough.
 And you no longer have to do only wild things to feel like you had a good time.

 If you can feel happy cutting a cupcake in the dark and call it a party, when its not even your birthday, that’s when you realize they’re the one.